Cerebral palsy: Symptoms, diagnosis, treatment

-Cerebral palsy, or CP, is a group of neurological conditions affecting movement and co-ordination because of problems with the brain and the body's nervous system.
+Cerebral palsy (CP) is a group of neurological conditions affecting movement and co-ordination because of problems with the brain and the body's nervous system.

-Symptoms of cerebral palsy include muscle stiffness, floppiness, weakness, uncontrolled body movements and problems with balance and co-ordination.
+Symptoms include muscle stiffness, floppiness, weakness, uncontrolled body movements, and problems with balance and co-ordination.

-Cerebral palsy is one of the most common causes of chronic childhood disability, affecting around one in every 400 people in the UK.
+It is one of the most common causes of long-term childhood disability with types of the condition estimated to affect around 1 in 400 babies born in the UK.

-Cerebral palsy usually appears in children before they are three years old.
+Signs usually appear in children before they are 3 years old.

-Although the brain damage doesn't worsen over a person's lifetime, symptoms can vary in their severity.
+Although the brain damage doesn't worsen over a person's lifetime, symptoms can vary in severity.

 Causes of cerebral palsy include:

-- Infections during pregnancy that may damage the nervous system of a developing foetus.
-These include rubella (German measles), cytomegalovirus (a type of herpes virus) and toxoplasmosis (an infection caused by a parasite that can be carried in cat faeces or undercooked meat).
-Other infections in pregnant women that may go undetected are now being recognised as important causes of developmental brain damage in the foetus.
+Infections during pregnancy.
+These may damage the nervous system of a developing foetus.
+These include rubella (German measles), cytomegalovirus (a type of herpes virus) and toxoplasmosis (an infection caused by a parasite that can be carried in cat poo or undercooked meat).
+Other infections in pregnancy that may go undetected are now being recognised as important causes of developmental brain damage in the foetus.

-- Severe jaundice in the baby.
+Severe jaundice in the baby.
 Jaundice is caused by excessive bilirubin in the blood.
 Normally, bilirubin is filtered out by the liver.
-But often a, newborn baby’s livers needs a few days to start doing this effectively, so it's not uncommon for babies to have jaundice for a few days after birth.
+But often a newborn baby's liver needs a few days to start doing this effectively, so it's not uncommon for babies to have jaundice for a few days after birth.
 In most cases, phototherapy (light therapy) clears up jaundice and there are no lasting health effects.
 However, in rare cases, severe untreated jaundice can damage brain cells.

-- Severe oxygen deprivation to the brain or significant trauma to the head during labour and delivery.
+Birth trauma or development complications that can cause brain damage, severe oxygen deprivation to the brain, or significant trauma to the head during labour and delivery.

-Some children with cerebral palsy acquire the disorder after birth.
+Some children acquire the disorder after birth.
 It results from brain damage in the first few months or years of life.
 Cerebral palsy often follows infections of the brain, such as bacterial meningitis or viral encephalitis, or it may be the result of a head injury.

-Risk factors that increase the possibility of a child later being diagnosed with cerebral palsy include the following:
+Risk factors that increase the possibility of a child being diagnosed later include:

-- Receiving a low Apgar score 10 to 20 minutes after delivery.
-An Apgar test provides a basic, immediate assessment of a newborn baby’s physical health.
-The test evaluates the baby’s heart rate, breathing, muscle tone, reflexes and colour, and gives each a score from 0 (low) to 2 (normal).
+- Receiving a low Apgar score 10 to 20 minutes after delivery - this test provides a basic, immediate assessment of a newborn baby's physical health.
+The test evaluates the baby's heart rate, breathing, muscle tone, reflexes, and colour, and gives each a score from 0 (low) to 2 (normal)

-- A low birth weight (less than 2,500 grams or 5 lbs 7.5 oz) and premature birth (born earlier than 37 weeks of pregnancy).
+- A low birth weight premature birth, or being born earlier than 37 weeks of pregnancy

-Not all children who are exposed to these risk factors develop cerebral palsy.
-However, parents and doctors should be aware of these risks and watch such a child's development carefully.
+Not all children who are exposed to these risk factors develop the condition.
+However, parents and doctors should be aware of these risks and monitor the child's development carefully.